kaiser-rpg/KaiserRPG.github.io/pages/character/creation/class/intro.md

 This is the cost of developing ten new points of ki.

 ### Chakra
-Investing this many XP allows you to add one point to one of your chakras.
+Investing this amount of XP allows you to add one point to one of your chakras.

 ### Spirit Knowledge gained per Level
 This is the spirit knowledge (SK) you receive for belonging to a given class.
 You receive this at first level and each time you move up a level.

 ## Magic
-Your class will determine the percentage of XP you can spend here, between 50% and 60%.
+Your class will determine the percentage of XP you can invest here, between 50% and 60%.

 ### Mana
-When you spend the XP indicated, your Mana Pool increases by fifty points.
+When you invest the XP indicated, your Mana Pool increases by fifty points.

 ### Mana Accumulation Multiple
 This is the cost for increasing your Mana Accumulation (MA).
 If you possess the Gift Trait, you begin with one MA and by investing the number of XP listed you increase your Mana Accumulation and Mana Recovery by one multiple.